4 min read

-Satir’s Change Management: How To Lead Change In The Workplace?
+Satir’s Change Model: How To Lead Change In The Workplace?

-Satir’s Change Management: How To Lead Change In The Workplace?
+Satir’s Change Model: How To Lead Change In The Workplace?

 Virginia Satir was an influential American psychotherapist, known for her significant contributions to family therapy and the development of experiential therapy.